kory33/pre-scalamatsuri-2020-presentation/slide.md

 ---

-# How much Kotlin do we Have?
+# How much Kotlin do we have?

 `find . -name '*.kt' | xargs wc -l`